By Brent Raynes – Editor, Alternate Perceptions Magazine (2008)

 Christopher O’Brien: I just kind of bailed from there [Colorado].
-All of the activity dropped off about 2000, so I hung on for a couple more years.
-I kind of left to sort of get out of my own way.
-It’s the Copenhagen Interpretation.
-The very act of observing a process changes it.
+All of the activity dropped off [in the SLV] about 2000, so I hung on for a couple more years.
+I left to get out of my own way.
+It’s the Copenhagen Interpretation: The very act of observing a process changes it.
 For some reason, people call it the Heisenberg Effect, but it’s not.
 It’s actually the Copenhagen Interpretation.

-So I felt like I was kind of in my own way, plus there was a thousand year drought there and I couldn’t take it anymore.
+I felt like I was becoming “the Story”—not what I was investigating—plus there was a thousand year drought in the SLV and I couldn’t take it [and the forest fire smoke] anymore.
 Living trees were four times drier than kiln dried lumber.

 Editor: It sounds like you’ve gone from one window to another.Tell us a little about yourself.